Trolleybuses in Mariánské Lázně: 2018 - 2020

-In 2018 the two remaining Škoda 14Tr trolleybuses that were in operation in Mariásnké Lázně since the binging were sold to Lviv.
+In 2018 the two remaining Škoda 14Tr trolleybuses that were in operation in Mariásnké Lázně since the beginning were sold to Lviv.
 Then in July 2019 the last remaining Škoda 14TrM was sold as well.

 In August 2019 the public transport company in Mariánské Lázně signed up a contract with Škoda Electric purchasing 8 new Škoda 30Tr trolleybuses equipped with batteries to allow autonomous operation for sections outside wires.
 These new vehicles were then delivered in April and May 2020.
 All the Škoda 24Tr trolleybuses were removed starting from March 2020 up until August 2020.